Identifying overlapping terrorist cells from the Noordin Top actor-event network: Introduction

-In the literature, there are only a few models that deal directly with this actor-event organization of the network, such as \cite{aitkin2016statistical}, who proposed a Rasch model approach.
-In most cases transformation procedures are used to change \emph{actor-event} data to \emph{actor-actor} data.
-A recent example is \cite{signorelli2017pen}, who provide a penalized approach for network data representing co-sponsorships of legislative bills in the Italian Parliament.
 Transforming the data has the inherent drawbacks of information loss \citep{neal2014backbone}.
-In addition, in many situations, it is of prime interest to identify clusters, \emph{communities}, of individuals within the network according to their preferences to attend specific events instead of being based on how they interact with each other.
-Parallel to SBMs for \emph{actor-actor} data, there is then the need of a clustering model for \emph{actor-event} data, whereby an actor (unit) is allocated into a community (cluster) based on the probability of attendance to the various events.
-Differently to SMBs, however, we expect these communities to potentially overlap with each other.
-Thus, this paper proposes a mixture model formulation that accommodates this assumption and that can be applied directly to actor-event data.
+In addition, in many situations, it is of prime interest to identify clusters, or \emph{communities}, of individuals within the network according to their preferences to attend specific events instead of being based on how they interact with each other.
+Parallel to SBMs for actor\textendash actor data, there is then the need of a clustering model for actor\textendash event data, whereby an actor (unit) is allocated into a community (cluster) based on their probability of attendance to the various events.
+One recent contribution is provided by \citet{aitkin2016statistical}, who propose a Rasch model approach for clustering actor\textendash event data.
+Differently to their work, we expect the communities to potentially overlap with each other and we thus propose a model that allows for this.
+Our model is defined and parameterised in such a way that the overlap between clusters has a specific meaning, leading to parsimony and to a clear interpretation of the results.
+In this sense, we also depart from the literature on mixed-membership SBMs for actor\textendash actor data \citep{airoldi2008mixed}, where the SBM is extended by allowing a degree of membership for each unit to all the communities in the network.

+To summarize the contribution of our work, this paper proposes a mixture model formulation that can be applied directly to actor\textendash event data in order to find communities of actors on the basis of their patterns of attendance to events.
+Our model accommodates for the possibility of potentially overlapping groups, and has a parsimonious formulation in terms of the number of parameters needed to represent cluster-specific probabilities of attendances to events.
+In particular, the parameters of the overlapping clusters are linked to the parameters of the originating clusters via a chosen function, leading to a clearer interpretation of belonging - in a `hard' clustering sense - to more than one group simultaneously.